-General restrictions on WMA's can be found in Title 6 NYCRR Part 51 (Public Use of State Wildlife Management Areas).
+General restrictions on WMA's can be found in the Title 6, NYCRR, Part 51, Section 51.1 through 51.6 (link leaves DEC website.)
 Additional restrictions are also enforced on Black Pond WMA by posted notice and on the portions designated as natural beach.
 These special regulations prohibit such actions as swimming, picnicking, landing of boats, fishing or hunting on the barrier beach.
-For a list of additional prohibited actions please see Title 6, NYCRR, Part 79.
+For a list of additional prohibited actions please see Title 6, NYCRR, Part 79 (link leaves DEC website.)

 From Watertown, take Route 3 south.
 Shortly after crossing the Ellisburg town line, make a right onto Bolton Road and continue to the end of the road.
 Be sure to park in designated parking lots.